 Troubles with Organizing Thoughts and Arguments

-Organizing thoughts and arguments in a logical and compelling manner is another hurdle that writers often face.
-This can result from a lack of clear understanding of the essay’s structure or an inability to connect ideas in a coherent manner.
+Organizing your thoughts and arguments in a way that makes sense – and is logical – is another challenge many writers face.
+This is usually the result of a lack of understanding of the essay’s structure or an inability to connect ideas in a coherent way.

 - Understand the Structure: Familiarize yourself with the dialectic essay’s structure—thesis, antithesis, and synthesis.
 Understanding this structure can guide the organization of your arguments and thoughts.